Plant Taxonomy of Miss Ruby Butterfly Bush:

 Miss Ruby butterfly bushes bloom from early summer to well into fall.
 The numerous individual blossoms are deep pink and contained on flower spikes.
 The plants reach 48-60 inches in height by 36-48 inches in width and exhibit a mounded growing habit.
 Leaves are a gray-green color.
 Some consider the flowers of this cultivar to have a pleasing smell.

 Grow this Buddleia shrub in planting zones 5-9.

 Sun and Soil Requirements for Miss Ruby Butterfly Bush:

-Grow in full sun and in well-drained, loamy soil enriched with humus.
+Grow in full sun and well-drained, loamy soil enriched with humus.
 Drought-tolerant shrubs once they have a chance to become established, make sure you water these plants during times of extreme heat.
-During one hot spell, I apparently failed to provide my shrubs with enough water; as a result, some of the flower buds dried up.

 Care for Miss Ruby Butterfly Bush: